CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Connect_Defender_XDR.md

-# Lab - Connect Defender XDR to Microsoft Sentinel using data connectors
+# Lab - 08: Connect Defender XDR to Microsoft Sentinel using data connectors

 ## Lab scenario

 You're a Security Operations Analyst working at a company that has deployed both Microsoft Defender XDR and Microsoft Sentinel.
 You need to unify your security operations by connecting Microsoft Sentinel to the Microsoft Defender portal.
 Once connected, the Microsoft Defender XDR data connector streams Defender XDR incidents, alerts, and advanced hunting events into Microsoft Sentinel and keeps incidents synchronized between the two experiences.
 In this lab you connect your Sentinel workspace to the Defender portal, confirm the Defender XDR connector, and run an advanced hunting query against Microsoft Sentinel data.

 ## Lab Objectives
  In this lab, you will perform the following:

-- Task 1: Connect the Microsoft Defender XDR connector
+- Task 1: Connect Microsoft Sentinel to the Microsoft Defender portal

 - Task 2: Explore Microsoft Sentinel in the Defender portal and run an advanced hunting query